jbillmann/GarageServer.IO/documentation/QuickStart.md

     }
 };
 ```
-**2.** Inside physics loop, capture and send input via GarageServer.IO.
+**2.** Inside your physics loop, capture and send input via GarageServer.IO.
 Similar to state, input offers up any grab bag of properties specific to your game's input.
 ```js
 GarageServerIO.addInput(myInput);
 ```
-**3.** Inside render loop, extract player and entity states - this will retrieve the current states based on your interpolation, prediction and smoothing settings.
+**3.** Inside your render loop, extract player and entity states - this will retrieve the current states based on your interpolation, prediction and smoothing settings.
 Players are effectively clients connected to GarageServer.IO whereas entities are determined by players inputs and controlled by the server.
 ```js
 var playerStates = GarageServerIO.getPlayerStates(),
     entityStates = GarageServerIO.getEntityStates();